pavlyuts/portabilling/README.md

 *Not properly tested, use at your own risk!*

-There two key parts:
+Classes:
-- **[Billing API](https://github.com/pavlyuts/portabilling/wiki/Billing-API)** classes wrapping PortaBilling API.
+- **[BillingAPI](https://github.com/pavlyuts/portabilling/wiki/Billing-API)** classes wrapping PortaBilling API.
 Used to create, read, change and remove objects in the billing system.
-- **[Billing Event](https://github.com/pavlyuts/portabilling/wiki/Billing-Event)** class to recieve and handle events from the billing system.
+- **[BillingEvent](https://github.com/pavlyuts/portabilling/wiki/Billing-Event)** class to recieve and handle events from the billing system.
+- **[BillingEventDispatcher](https://github.com/pavlyuts/portabilling/wiki/Billing-Event-Dispatcher)** class to dispatch events from the billing system over different HTTP(s) andpoints based on routing map.

 Please, refer [project Wiki](https://github.com/pavlyuts/portabilling/wiki) for details and usage example.